elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-09-11-cs2107-lecture-5-data-origin-mac-and-signature.md

 ## Keyed hash
-A keyed hash is a function that takes an arb long message and secret key as input and outputs a fixed size.
-MAC
+A keyed hash is a function that takes an arb long message and secret key as input and outputs a fixed size, MAC (Message authentication code)
 ![CS2107-4-31.png]({{site.baseurl}}/img/CS2107-4-31.png)